openbudgets/outlier-dm-ionic2/README.md

 ![New Dataset](resources/screenshots/new-dataset.png?raw=true "New Dataset")

 **Searching for a Dataset**
-* Clicking the "SEARCH DATASET BY NAME" button will open a search bar in which you can start typing part of the name of your dataset in the OpenSpending platform, the list will filter out all datasets not matching your search.
+* Clicking the **SEARCH DATASET BY NAME** button will open a search bar in which you can start typing part of the name of your dataset in the OpenSpending platform, the list will filter out all datasets not matching your search.
 * After filtering, clicking on an element from that list will automatically paste the ID of that dataset into the "Cube" field and close the search component.
-* After filling all the fields as you see fit, click the "ADD DATASET" button
+* After filling all the fields as you see fit, click the **ADD DATASET** button

 ![New Dataset Search](resources/screenshots/new-dataset-search.png?raw=true "New Dataset Search")

 # Installation